Endogenous Labour Flow Networks: Materials and Methods

 \subsection{Calibration}

-To instantiate the agent population and run the model, it is necessary to assign values to the model's parameters presented in \autoref{tab:parameters}.
-This is done via (1) direct imputation from microdata and (2) calibration.
+To instantiate the agent population and run the model, it is necessary to assign values to the model parameters.
+This is done via a combination of (1) direct imputation from microdata and (2) calibration.